MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ##7.
 Add OP content to the working branch
-Once you create a working branch, all changes you make to the respositry will be captured in your branch - any files in any folders, not just the ones in your project folder.
+Once you create a working branch, all changes you make to the repository will be captured in your branch - any files in any folders, not just the ones in your project folder.

 ### Create a project folder and copy over your MD files
 In your repo, navigate to the driver documentation folder windows-driver-docs-pr\windows-driver-docs-pr.